 The protected Riffelsee Lake is usually still, making it perfect for photographing the Matterhorn reflecting on its surface.

-From Rotenboden Station – Riffelsee is a 5-minute walk from the Rotenboden Station on the Gornergrat Line.
+Riffelsee is an easy 5-minute walk from the Rotenboden Station on the Gornergrat Railway (as mentioned above).

 The Klein Matterhorn is a 3,883m peak overlooking Zermatt.
 On its summit is the highest cable car station in Europe which connects you to the Matterhorn Glacier Paradise viewing platform.

 This is a year-round destination and views are staggering.
 As well as the Matterhorn, witness 38 four-thousand-metre peaks and 14 glaciers.
-It is an unmissable experience in Zermatt.
+It’s spectacular.

 It’s rare to be able to walk to the top of a 4,000-metre mountain with so little effort.
 Breithorn is the perfect way for first-timers to get an idea of what it is like to trek in high Alpine ice.